AccardoNull/Climate-Change-Natural-Disaster-Impact-Analytics/README.md

 ![screenshot3](tableau/Correlation_Plot.png)

 ## Current Findings
 Preliminary analysis found very weak linear correlations between annual temperature anomalies and climate disaster frequency at the country-year level.
-This suggests that climate disaster occurrence may be influenced by additional geographic, environmental, and socioeconomic factors beyond temperature anomalies alone.Further investigation is ongoing.
+This suggests that climate disaster occurrence may be influenced by additional geographic, environmental, and socioeconomic factors beyond temperature anomalies alone.
+Further investigation is ongoing.

 ## In progress
 - Disaster impact aggregation by disaster type